 We have special resources for elementary and middle school teachers for fall 2020.

 The BFEC offers regular programming that covers natural history and sustainability topics - everything from eagles to winter tree ID, and wild edible plants to searching for salamanders.
 Check our calendar often or join our mail/email list and receive regular notices.

 The BFEC partners with SPI every summer to offer engaging nature camps.
 Check the SPI website for more details.
 The BFEC is proud to support day camps offered by other local organizations each summer, including the Salvation Army, Behavioral Health Partners, and more.
 If you would like to bring your summer camp group to the BFEC, contact Noelle Jordan at jordan2 @kenyon.edu or at 740-427-5052.

 Keep it wild: Earth Day at the BFEC

-Our Earth Day Festival with live animals will be back in 2021.
+We hope that our Earth Day Festival with live animals will be back in 2021.
+Stay tuned for updates.

 Walk the Trails at BFEC

 Runners and walkers of all ages are always welcome on the trails at the BFEC.
 With 9 miles of trails, you can enjoy hardwood forests, restored tall grass prairies and other ecosystems.
 Please keep dogs leashed, and do not harvest mushrooms, wildflowers, herbs, etc.